maflot/ReadTheDocsDiceplot/docs/source/R.rst

 You can install the latest version of ``DicePlot`` package directly from GitHub using the ``devtools`` package

 .. warning::
-    At the current stage the code might not be compatible with the CRAN release! please check the change-log in the github repository for detailed information
+    At the current stage the github code might not be compatible with the CRAN release and with the tutorial in this documentation! please check the change-log in the github repository and the example listed there for detailed information

 .. code-block:: r